The Richmond Promise Scholarship

 To remain eligible for the Richmond Promise scholarship, each year of college you must:

-1. Be enrolled full-time (12 or more units) at an accredited, not for profit 2-year or 4-year college or university, or CTE program, unless you have a registered disability or are a custodial parent
+1. Enroll full-time (12 or more units) at an accredited, not for profit 2-year or 4-year college or university, or CTE program in the United States*, unless you have a registered disability or are a custodial parent

 2. Maintain at least a 2.0 cumulative GPA